 Primary schools for relocating families in the UK

 Finding the right primary school is one of the first priorities for families moving to the UK.
-Whether you're considering state schools, independent prep schools or faith schools, this directory covers a range of strong options across England, Scotland, Wales and Northern Ireland.
+Whether you are weighing state schools, independent prep schools or faith schools, this directory covers strong options across England, Scotland, Wales and Northern Ireland.

 Featured schools